Skip to content

 Info

 Disorder patterns are local modifications of the Hamiltonian that can be constricted to one unit cell or can connect neighboring unit cells.
+The local patterns are randomly distributed over the whole lattice with a desired concentration.
+This framework is thus ideal to simulate systems with random impurities/defects of specified types.

 KITE handles both standard uncorrelated disorder (e.g., random on-site energies) and realistic short-range disorder (e.g., vacancies or impurity scattering centers distributed randomly over the lattice sites with a specified concentration).
-KITE can handle multiple disorder patterns simultaneously.
+KITE can even handle multiple disorder patterns simultaneously.

 • kite.Disorder - onsite disorder with two possible statistical distributions